 Take an Adventure Ride!
 Hop on board and take a narrated tour through a free roaming safari.
 Feed and learn about animals such as antelope, zebra, buffalo, watusi, ostrich, camels, and many more!
 Barnyard Fun!
 Enjoy feeding and petting sheep, goats, pigs, llamas, rabbits and many more barnyard favorites!
 Bottle feed little lambs, goats and piglets.
 Scales & Tails: Get eye to eye with colossal snakes, friendly frogs, turtles, baby alligators and even a spider or two when you visit the Reptile House.
 Experience a Budgie Adventure!
 Walk into the special free flight aviary and let the adventure begin!
 You can feed these gentle, colorful birds as they land on your feed stick or perch on your hand.
 Introduce your little cowboy or cowgirl to our petite ponies with an old-fashioned pony ride.
 Pony rides are offered daily starting at 10:30 a.m.
 Riders must be under 65 pounds, no taller than 48 inches and able to hold onto a saddle by themselves.

 Contact: (703) 757-6222 | Distance: 7 miles | Website

 Since debuting in December of 1997, the state-of-the-art $200 million sports and entertainment facility has entertained over 21 million patrons with over 1,735 world class sporting events, concerts and family shows.
-Verizon Center, managed by Washington Sports & Entertainment, LP, is home to the NBA's Washington Wizards, the WNBA's Washington Mystics, the NHL's Washington Capitals, and the Georgetown Hoyas Men's Basketball team.
+Capital One Arena, managed by Washington Sports & Entertainment, LP, is home to the NBA's Washington Wizards, the WNBA's Washington Mystics, the NHL's Washington Capitals, and the Georgetown Hoyas Men's Basketball team.